gvp-257/AnalogControlPanel/Readme.md

 # ANALOG CONTROL PANEL

-`analogRead()`.....
+Under the covers of `analogRead()`.

-Arduino is great at keeping things simple, but sometimes you want more control.
-Analog Control Panel allows you to have full control of analog readings on the Uno, Nano, and Pro Mini, and "breadboard arduinos" based on the ATmega328P chip.
-Science and engineering projects, especially, may have a need for precise control of analog readings.
+Arduino is great at keeping things simple.
+But after a while you might want more control.
+Analog Control Panel gives you full control of analog readings.

-For an example, imagine a battery powered environmental data logger using the Arduino Pro Mini, in which precise timing of readings is desired while power consumption is minimised because you want the batteries to last for a year.

-I'm going to assume you're familiar with Arduino's `analogRead` functions but want to know more and do more.
-If the next section is confusing, refer to the Arduino documentation for `analogRead`.

-Note: `Analog Control Panel` is all about reading analog inputs.
-It has no functionality for analogWrite().
+**Note:** Analog Control Panel is all about configuring analog reads.
+It has no functionality for `analogWrite()`.

+### Compatibility

+Analog Control Panel is compatible with Arduino boards based on the AVR ATmega328P microcontroller: the Uno, Nano, and Pro Mini (bot 5 volt and 3 volt versions).
+It will also work with "breadboard Arduinos" using the ATmega328P running at 16 MHz, 8MHz, or 1MHz.

 ### What Happens in `analogRead()`?

+I'm going to assume you're familiar with using Arduino's `analogRead` function and its supporting function `analogReference`, but want to know more and do more.
+If the next section is confusing, refer to the [Arduino documentation for `analogRead`](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogRead/).

-Inside every chip that can do an `analogRead()` there is a specialised circuit module called an "analog to digital converter", ADC for short.
+Inside every chip that can do an `analogRead()` there is a specialised circuit module called an "analog to digital converter", ADC.

 The ADC's job is to convert the voltage on a pin to a number that the chip's CPU can process and store in memory.
 That's what's happening inside `analogRead()`.
 Analog Control Panel controls this internal ADC module in the ATmega328P chip used by the Uno, Nano, and Pro Mini.

 You can use Analog Control Panel pretty much the same way as `analogRead()` if you want.
-Just prefix your function calls with "`InternalADC.`", and replace `analogRead(pin)` with `readPin(pin)`.
+Just prefix your function calls with "`InternalADC.`":-

 ## Analog Control Panel Basics

+    #include "AnalogControlPanel.h"

-    #include "AnalogControlPanel.h" // All functions belong to the `InternalADC` object.
+    // All functions belong to the `InternalADC` object.

-    InternalADC.begin();     // optional: InternalADC.readPin() will do it if needed.
+    InternalADC.begin();     // optional: InternalADC.analogRead() will do it if needed.

-    int reading = InternalADC.readPin(A3); // same as Arduino's "analogRead(A3);"
+    int reading = InternalADC.analogRead(A3); // same as Arduino's "analogRead(A3);"

     InternalADC.end();       // turn off the InternalADC, save batteries.